kubeflow/katib/examples/MinikubeDemo.md

 ### TF Event File Metrics Collector

 The TF Event file metrics collector will collect metrics from tf.event files.
-It is also deploy as a cronjob.
+It is also deployed as a cronjob.
-When you use TF Event File Metrics Collector, you need to share files between a metrics collector and worker with PVC.
+When you use TF Event File Metrics Collector, you need to share files between the metrics collector and the worker by PVC.
 There is an example for TF Event file metrics collector.
-First, please create PV and PVC for share event file.
+First, please create PV and PVC to share event file.
 ```
 $ kubectl apply -f tfevent-volume/
 ```
-Then, create studyjob that use TF Event file metrics collector.
+Then, create a studyjob that uses TF Event file metrics collector.
 ```
 $ kubectl apply -f tf-event_test.yaml
 ```

-It will create tensorflow worker and collect metrics from its eventfile.
+It will create a tensorflow worker from whose eventfile metrics are collected.
 The code of tensorflow is [the official tutorial for mnist with summary](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/mnist/mnist_with_summaries.py).
 It will save event file to `/log/train` and `/log/test` directory.
 They have same named metrics ('accuracy' and 'cross_entropy').
-The accuracy in training will be save in train directory and test is in test directory.
+The accuracy in training and test will be saved in *train/* directory and *test/* directory respectively.
 In a studyjob, please add directry name to the name of metrics as a prefix e.g. `train/accuracy`, `test/accuracy`.

 ## ModelManagement